MiguelArambula/Group8SeniorDesign/README.md

 **Important Files / Documents:**
 * /Source/PhatLab/src/edu/cosc4950/phatlab/

-The above folder contains all the important source files.
+The above folder contains all the source files that relate to the classes explained below.

 =========================================
 **Classes:**